 - jointly about the Chair and Vice Chair or

-- the entire governing body or
+- the entire Governing Body or

-- the majority of the governing body
+- the majority of the Governing Body

-Stage 2 will be heard by a committee of independent governors.
+Stage 2 will be heard by a panel of independent governors.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Wraysbury Primary School will take to resolve the complaint.